 When you’re about to launch, you’ll need to define your “keywords”.

-- Also remember that people are likely to search differently in different countries and on their mobiles as opposed to desktops.
-Also, demographics (age, gender, education level etc.) will also affect the words people use in their searches, so consider your app’s intended users.
-You can get suggestions and numbers for each country.
+Also remember that people are likely to search differently in different countries and on their mobiles as opposed to desktops.
+Demographics (age, gender, education level etc.) will also affect the words people use in their searches, so consider your app’s intended users.

-- It’s better to rank for low search keywords than be invisible for competitive keywords.
+It’s better to rank for low volume search keywords than be invisible for competitive keywords.
 Keywords can be changed in updates as your app gets more downloads and reviews.

 Keyword research needs to be an ongoing process.
 You can change keywords with your next app update if they turn out to be too competitive.

 There are some purpose-built tools that make finding the best keywords easier such as: